awsdocs/amazon-chime-user-guide/doc_source/chime-requirements.md

 + Some features are only available on devices with Bluetooth, telephony, or Wi\-Fi\.
 + Tablet and phone devices are supported\.

+**Note**
+M1 MacBooks are not supported\.

 ## Browser requirements<a name="browser"></a>

-The following browsers are supported for the Amazon Chime web application\.
+The Amazon Chime web application supports the following web browsers\.
 We don't support mobile browsers at this time\.
-To open the Amazon Chime web application, sign in to [https://app\.chime\.aws/](https://app.chime.aws/) in a supported web browser\.
+To open the Amazon Chime web application, sign in to [https://app\.chime\.aws/](https://app.chime.aws/) in a supported browser\.

+**Note**
+To hear audio during meetings, you must have a microphone and speakers\.
 + Browsers supported for chat:
   + Google Chrome \(latest three versions\)
   + Mozilla Firefox \(latest three versions\)